 I decided I had to have a 99K.
 I hoped for a 1911 model, but knew it was unlikely because only 2000 were made between January and June of that year, so I decided I would just try and find a machine that worked and I put an advert on Gumtree.
 A lady from Clydebank (talk about coming full circle) contacted me and I bought her machine for £20.
 It bore the serial number Y1616700 which means it was made in December 1923.
 There was a very good chance that the men and women who had gone on strike, had made my machine and I felt as though I was touching history whenever I used it.

 So the story found me, really.
 I spent 15 months writing and rewriting, trying out timelines and deleting a LOT of scenes which weren't needed.

 The book was published in April 2017, by Unbound, and the audiobook came out in February 2018.
 The cover was designed by Mark Ecob, and I did the trailing stitching connecting past and present, on the cover.
 After you have read it, you can play I-Spy with all the papers and objects on the cover!

 ...this is me.
 It's not a professional photograph, it's just me in my kitchen, waiting for the kettle to boil.
-I live in a village near Edinburgh, with my husband and our elderly Labrador, Boris.
-Much of the book is set in the city, and also in Leith (which any Leither will tell you is a separate place).
+I live in a village near Edinburgh; much of the book is set in the city, and also in Leith (which any Leither will tell you is a separate place).
 I spent many hours walking around the streets, visiting locations, looking at museum exhibits, working out how long it takes to walk from where my characters live to where they work, and standing in the library they use.
 You'll note the present tense, these people are my friends now.